Myth: Immigration into the United States is bad for American workers.

 Fact: The vast majority of immigrants come to the United States to work hard and take care of their families and themselves, and in doing so contribute more to government coffers than they use in social services.

+Numerous landmark studies have found that immigrants generate public revenue that exceeds their public costs over time.
+Indeed, one study found that immigrants pay approximately $80,000 more in taxes than they receive in state, federal, and local benefits over their life times.
+Another study similarly concluded that “the long-run impact of immigration on public budgets is likely to be positive,” adding that “only a forward-looking projection of taxes and government spending can offer an accurate picture of the long-run fiscal consequences of admitting new immigrants.”
 Undocumented immigrants do not qualify and therefore cannot receive any public benefits beyond emergency services and public primary and secondary education.
 Undocumented immigrants do not qualify for food stamps, Social Security, Supplemental Security Income, Temporary Assistance for Needy Families, Medicaid Medicare “Premium Free” Part A, public housing or Section 8 programs.
 Furthermore, legal permanent residents do not qualify for the abovementioned programs unless they have resided in the United States legally for at least five years.
 Immigrant labor force participation is consistently higher than native-born, and immigrant workers make up a larger share of the U.S. labor force (14%) than they do the U.S. population (11%).
 Due to their parents’ high rate of work-force participation, overwhelming majority of U.S. born children of immigrant parents (88%) live in working households.
 And despite the fact that such children are more likely to live in poverty than their peers whose parents were born in the United States, (20% vs. 16%) they are less likely than their peers to receive food stamps (14% vs. 17%).
+Simply put, immigrants do not come to the United States to have their children and take a handout for the U.S. government.
+The great majority of immigrants come to the United States to work and provide for themselves and their families.

 Myth: Anti-immigrant politicians have the best interests of the American worker in mind.